No3371/StatePatternCSharp/README.md

 - `OnEntered` is executed whenever the StateMachine switched the active state to it.
 - `Update` is executed whenever the StateMachine's Update() get successfully called.
+    - It's not guaranteed that this will get called between `OnEntered()` and `OnLeaving()`, because these 2 methods can `ChangeState()` too.
 - `OnLeaving` is executed whenever the StateMachine switched away from it to another state.

 The method signatures are long and complex, this is how it is after several attempts to refactor across several years.
 As long as you utilize your IDE and do not hand-typing everything it should not be a problem.

-For `Init` state, we do everything required to initialize the game, Assuming the sync `SetupStuff()` and an async `SetupAsyncStuff()` are all we need, we keep the state updated and `ChangeState<InMainMenu>` when we know that we are good to go.
+In `Init` state, we do everything required to initialize the game, Assuming the sync `SetupStuff()` and an async `SetupAsyncStuff()` are all we need, we keep the state updated and `ChangeState<InMainMenu>` when we know that we are good to go.

-In the `ChangeState<InMainMenu>` call, the machine will call `Init.OnLeaving` then `InMainMenu.OnEntered`.
+Inside the `ChangeState<InMainMenu>` statement, the machine will call `Init.OnLeaving` then `InMainMenu.OnEntered`.

-Noted that there's no return for these methods.
-For `Update()`, this means we can have statements after a `ChangeState()` call, but always returning after `ChangeState()` call should make it easier to maintain.
+Noted that although we can have statements after a `ChangeState()` call, always returning after `ChangeState()` calls should ease the maintainence.

-That's all.
-Well, at least for basic usage of the framework, you are good to go.
-Keep reading if you are interested in all features and some practical examples.
+That's all...Well, at least for basic usage of the framework, you are good to go.
+Keep reading if you are interested in all features.

 ### Parameters

-Both `ChangeState()` implementations take an optional `object parameter`, which will be passed along to both the from/to states.
-This allows states to know more about a transition.
+Both `ChangeState()` implementations take an optional `object parameter`, which will be passed along to both the from/to states, this allows them to know more about the transition.

 The parameter is of type `object`, this means anything can be passed.
 For example, pass an Exception to a Game.Exiting state, we can add some code to upload the error stack trace to remote servers.